Heritage Square Museum. Los Angeles, California.

 Click the image above to view the complete National Immigration Law Center Project Gallery

 We live in challenging times.
-Since founding her company in 2003, Barnard, who has been committed to helping organizations that protect and advance our society as well as our humanity, stands firm in her quest to aid institutions such as: The Heritage Square Museum, the Santa Monica Conservancy and the Olmstead Preservation Association work to protect architectural and cultural histories; the Downtown Women’s Center provides permanent supportive housing to homeless women; the National Immigration Law Center provides protection for immigrants, low-income workers and people of all genders and sexual orientations; Life Rolls On-Christopher and Dana Reeve Foundation, that aids and inspires people with disabilities.
+Since founding her company in 2003 Barnard demonstrates her commitment to helping organizations that protect and advance our society as well as our humanity.
+She stands firm in her quest to aid institutions such as The Heritage Square Museum, the Santa Monica Conservancy and the Olmstead Preservation Association which work to protect architectural and cultural histories.
+Additionally, she has served the Downtown Women’s Center which provides permanent supportive housing to homeless women; the National Immigration Law Center which protects immigrants, low-income workers and people of all genders and sexual orientations; Life Rolls On-Christopher and Dana Reeve Foundation that aids and inspires people with disabilities.

 Life Rolls On + Christopher and Dana Reeve Foundation.
 Los Angeles, California.